Gestational Diabetes Symptoms: When to Call Your Doctor

 Testing Frequency Guidelines

-You should typically check your blood sugar levels four times a day: once before meals and one to two hours after each meal.
-This helps you monitor how your body responds to different foods and activities.
+Most women with gestational diabetes check their blood sugar levels four times a day: once before meals and one to two hours after each meal.
+This pattern shows how your body responds to what you eat and how active you are.

-Your healthcare provider may adjust this frequency based on your individual needs or if your blood sugar levels are consistently high or low.
+Your healthcare provider may adjust this schedule based on your individual needs, especially if your levels are consistently high or low.

 Interpreting Blood Sugar Levels

-- Target Ranges: Familiarize yourself with your target blood sugar ranges, typically below 95 mg/dL before meals and below 120 mg/dL after meals.
+1. Target Ranges: Know your target blood sugar ranges — typically below 95 mg/dL before meals and below 120 mg/dL two hours after eating.

-- Patterns: Look for patterns in your readings.
-Consistently high or low levels may indicate the need for dietary adjustments or medication.
+2. Patterns: Look for trends in your readings.
+Consistently high or low levels often point to a need for dietary changes or a medication adjustment.

-- Timing: Test your blood sugar at recommended times, like before meals and two hours after, to gain a thorough view of your glucose control.
+3. Timing: Test at the recommended times — before meals and two hours after — to get a full picture of how your glucose levels move throughout the day.

 When to Contact Your Healthcare Provider

-How can you tell when it’s time to reach out to your healthcare provider about gestational diabetes?
-If you notice any significant changes in your health or blood sugar levels, don’t hesitate to contact them.
+Contact your healthcare provider any time you notice significant changes in your health or blood sugar levels.

-For instance, if you experience symptoms like extreme thirst, frequent urination, fatigue, or blurred vision, these could indicate uncontrolled blood sugar levels.
+Symptoms like extreme thirst, frequent urination, fatigue, or blurred vision can indicate that blood sugar is out of control and needs attention.

 Managing High Blood Sugar Levels